rbmr/notes/content/Software Development/Authentication.md

 We revisit the token-in-header approach:

 - For App A's frontend to attach the token to every request, its JavaScript has to be able to read the token, so today it sits somewhere JS can reach, such as `localStorage`.
-- **Cross-Site Scripting (XSS)** is when an attacker gets their own JavaScript to run inside App A's origin. for example by injecting a script through unescaped user input that later gets rendered on the page, or through a compromised third-party script the page loads.
+- **Cross-Site Scripting (XSS)** is when an attacker gets their own JavaScript to run inside App A's origin, for example by injecting a script through unescaped user input that later gets rendered on the page, or through a compromised third-party script the page loads.
 - Because that injected script runs inside App A's own origin, it has exactly the same access as A's legitimate code, which includes reading `localStorage`.
 This lets the attacker steal the token outright and replay it to fully impersonate the user, no login step required.
 - This motivates moving the token somewhere the page's own JavaScript can't read at all, which is exactly what the next section is about.